tylerxo/cu-ui/README.md

 > Camelot Unchained UI 2.0

-This repository contains all of the UI widgets in [Camelot Unchained](http://camelotunchained.com/v2/).
+This is the repository for the official UI modules in [Camelot Unchained](http://camelotunchained.com).
 This is the entire front-end UI for the game, not a partial stripped-down version.
 This is what we're going to ship and we will take pull requests from the community seriously.